pallthayer/P2P5JS/README.md

 # Processing-to-p5.js-converter
-Does what it says.
-Need more here later.
+Attempts to do what it says...
+Funks up your Processing code to work in P5.js.